 CRISPR (clustered, regularly interspaced, short, palindromic repeats) sequences have been found in 40% of all sequenced Bacteria and 90% or sequenced Archaea.
 Essentially, you have an array of nearly identical repeats which form RNA stem-loops.
 Between the repeats, you find unique DNA that has sequence similarity to phages.
 There are also a handful of unique genes that are closely associated with the arrays.

-The idea is that the bacteria are using an mechanism.
+The idea is that the bacteria are using an RNA interference mechanism.
 The CRISPR array gets transcribed and then spliced at the loop structures--forming small RNAs.
 These sRNAs associate with phage nucleic acids, recruit degradation genes, and subsequently denature the phage nucleic acid.
 See the figure at right taken from the review article.

 You find a distinct correlation between the number of CRISPR sequences and resistance.
 You also can add specific phage sequence to the array and grant immunity.
 If you then take that sequence away, immunity is lost.